Tuesday 21 January 1941

 Bulgaria: No doubt coincidentally considering what is going on in Romania, Bulgaria passes anti-Semitic laws based on Germany's Nuremberg laws.
 Bulgaria is under intense German pressure to ally itself with the Axis, and this may be a way of ingratiating itself with Hitler.
 Among many other things, Jews are prohibited from intermarrying with ethnic Bulgarians, and various organizations such as B'nai B'rith are outlawed.

-British Homefront: Churchill inquiries into the status of coal deliveries to London, seeing if there is any way to increase them during the worst of the winter.
+British Homefront: Churchill inquiries into the status of coal deliveries to London, to see if there is any way to increase them during the worst of the winter.
 He learns that deliveries are down to 250,000 tons per week versus demand of 410,000 tons.
 He also asks the Ministry of Health to look into what can be done about people made homeless in London.
+While people are grinning and bearing it, deep resentments are building up beneath the surface that someday will rise to the surface when people vote.

 RKO Studios announces today that Orson Welles' "Citizen Kane" will be released as scheduled despite attempts to blacklist everyone involved in the film by William Randolph Hearst.
 RKO Pictures studio head George J. Schaefer has had his lawyers review the rough cut of the film, and they have asked Welles to cut three minutes of the film to avoid legal consequences.
 Despite his contract, which gives him complete control over the picture, Welles has agreed to make the cuts.